Murder of the Parker family: Trial and sentencing of Carr and Simon

 Due to pretrial publicity, Carr and Simon were not tried in Quitman County, and were instead tried in separate counties.
 Quitman County had to raise taxes and take out a loan to cover the cost of both Carr and Simon's trials, as well as the cost of their automatic appeals, which are granted to all death row inmates.
 In total, the costs were nearly $250,000.

 On July 6, 1990, Simon was sentenced to life in prison for the capital murder of Charlotte Jo Parker.
 He was also sentenced to thirty years for kidnapping and another thirty years for sexual battery of a child.
 He faced another capital murder trial later in the year for the remaining murders of the Parker family.
 For Charlotte Jo's murder, Simon was tried in Jones County.
 The jury was unable to unanimously agree on a death sentence so he was sentenced to life in prison based on Mississippi law.

 Carr was tried for all four murders in Alcorn County on a change of venue.
 On September 18, 1990, Carr was found guilty of murdering each family member.
 Another inmate testified at Carr's trial that Carr had bragged in jail about the crime and had supposedly said "he had a ball" murdering the family and raping Charlotte Jo.
 One of Carr's lawyers countered this claim by saying, "There is no kind of testimony less reliable than the testimony of a jailhouse snitch".
 On September 19, 1990, Carr was sentenced to death for the capital murders of Carl, Bobbie Jo, Gregory, and Charlotte Jo.

 Simon was tried for the remaining three murders in DeSoto County.
 On October 13, 1990, Simon was sentenced to death for the capital murders of Carl, Bobbie Jo, and Gregory.

+While in custody, Simon allegedly confessed to a total of 13 killings and 20 arson attacks against burglarized homes.
+One of his purported confessions included the fatal shooting of 40-year-old Leon Johnson, who was found dead near an abandoned house only four days before the Parker murders.
+Simon was additionally charged for Johnson's murder, and he received a life sentence for that killing in September 26, 1991 according to Mississippi Department of Corrections' records.